Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 • excellent verbal and written communication skills

-• interpersonal skills and the ability to build rapport quickly with both children and adults
+• interpersonal skills and the ability to build rapport quickly with both children and their families

 • respect for children without judgement